Wormser-Coleman House

 Wormser-Coleman House, also known as the Isaac Wormser House and John C. Coleman House, is a historical building built in 1876, located at 1834 California Street in San Francisco, California.
 It has been listed as a San Francisco Designated Landmark since 1973.
 As of 2022, the building is a private residence.

 History

 The house was originally built by Isaac Wormser (1822–1895), an importer and jobber of liquor.

 In 1895, the house was sold to John C. Coleman, a businessman and politician.
-The property is on two lots that were merged together by Coleman in order to create a spacious yard.
+The property is on two lots that were merged by Coleman in order to create a spacious yard.
 Coleman also expanded the house.